Second Nature’s 9 tips to help you get ready for SKO 2023

 Your decision will impact on many other things, like what technology you’ll use, the timeframe of the SKO, who to include, and more.

-Consider your timeframe
+Consider your SKO timeframe

 Traditionally, SKOs are an intense few days that pack a lot in, but many companies discovered last year that a virtual SKO could continue for many more days, weeks, or even months.